AsmaAnkoush/palestine-rights-monitor/README.md

-#  Human Rights Monitor – MIS
+# 🛡️  Human Rights Monitor – MIS
 This is a university project for the **COMP4382** course.
-It is a full-stack system to report, manage, and track human rights violations.
+It is a full-stack system to report, manage, and track human rights violations,
+with authentication implemented using **JWT (JSON Web Tokens)**.

 ## Project Structure
 - backend/: FastAPI backend with MongoDB database